Azure/communication-ui-library/samples/Chat/README.md

     git clone https://github.com/Azure/communication-ui-library.git
     ```

-1. Get the `Connection String` from the Azure portal.
-For more information on connection strings, see [Create an Azure Communication Resources](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource)
+1. Get the `Connection String` and `EndpointUrl` from the Azure portal.
+For more information on connection strings and EndpointUrl, see [Create an Azure Communication Resources](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource)
-1. Once you get the `Connection String`, add the connection string to the **samples/Server/appsetting.json** file found under the Chat folder.
+1. Once you get the `Connection String` and `EndpointUrl`, add both strings to the **samples/Server/appsetting.json** file found under the Chat folder.
 Input your connection string in the variable: `ResourceConnectionString`.
+Input your endpoint url in the variable: `EndpointUrl`.

 ## Local run